MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-security-agent.md

 ### Test alert functionality

-The following alerts are supported by Defender for Identity capabilities with the Microsoft Security Agent:
+The following alerts are supported by Defender for Identity capabilities on domain controllers:

 :::row:::
    :::column span="":::